louis-young/css-filter-generator/README.md

 # Recolour

-React application for recolouring icons using CSS filters.
+A React application for recolouring icons using CSS filters.

 ![Recolour](documentation/recolour.jpg)